By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 Figure out where you’ll take your livestock.
 Often, local fairgrounds will open their facilities for farmers to bring evacuated livestock.
 Sometimes veterinarians and kennels will also accept evacuated animals.
 If you are in contact with other farmers, they may be able to make room for your animals.
 I belonged to a local homesteading group at the time, and we all made space for animals, trailers, and RVs if we could to help our friends during fire season.

 Evacuate livestock early if you can.
-The last fire that was nearby was called the Trailhead Fire, and it consumed 5,646 acres over the course of 20 days.
+The last fire that was nearby when I lived in California was called the Trailhead Fire, and it consumed 5,646 acres over the course of 20 days.
 Toward the end, when it drew closer to our farm, I evacuated all our chickens to a friend’s farm that was out of the danger zone.
-That gave me the peace of mind to know that if we had to evacuate for real, I only had to grab cats, dogs, and kid, which would have been far faster than chasing a bunch of panicked hens.
+That gave me the peace of mind to know that if we had to evacuate for real, I only had to grab cats, dogs, and kid, which would have been far faster than chasing a bunch of panicked hens and a rooster determined to protect them.

 Have a way to transport your animals.
 You will either need a trailer, pens that can go into the back of a truck, or crates that can hold your livestock.
 You may need help from friends with trailers if you have a lot of animals.
 Have these things ready so that you aren’t trying to figure out how to move the animals when a fire is approaching.